Double Slant Headstones For Companions and Couples

 In designing a Double Slant Memorial, not just one, but two stories must be engraved and told in stone both together and individually.
 Unlike a single slant headstone where the whole memorial art piece can be devoted to a single story, these companion double slants tell many.

 Double Slant Headstones come with a standard overall shape but are ultimately very customizable.
-Meeting with our family of memorial designers here at Bras and Mattos Monuments can help make you feel at home enough to celebrate your loved one and your combined story together with us and have us try to capture it and tell those stories, forever in stone.
+Meeting with our family of memorial designers here at Mattos Monuments can help make you feel at home enough to celebrate your loved one and your combined story together with us and have us try to capture it and tell those stories, forever in stone.

 In this article, we are going to go over the basic design elements of some of the most popular and beautiful companion slant memorials that we have had the pleasure of carving in stone.